mggg/GerryChain/docs/user/partitions.rst

 all the edges between those nodes.

-``partition.subgraphs`` gives us a mapping (like a dictionary) from part IDs to their subgraphs.
-These subgraphs are NetworkX Subgraph objects, and work exactly like our main graph object---nodes, edges, and node attributes all work the same way.
+``partition.subgraphs`` gives us a mapping (like a dictionary) from part IDs to RX-backed ``FrozenGraph`` objects.
+Nodes, edges, and node attributes use the same GerryChain graph interface as the main graph.

 .. code-block:: python